Councils ARE embracing commercialisation

-“Commercialisation is going to be one of the most important priorities for local authorities over the next decade.
-If they haven’t already, council leaders and CFOs must start thinking about short, medium and long term strategies for generating their own income.”
+“Commercialisation will continue to be one of the most important priorities for local authorities over the next decade.
+Council leaders, CEOs and CFO’s realistically have no option but to consider all options available to them for generating their own income.”

 Opportunities that should be considered for generating revenue to help address the severe funding gap include: